How Investment Works In Mars vs. Venus

 To shed some light on the sophisticated relationship between women, men and money, here some areas that men and women differ when it comes to personal finance.

-Men are often considered to be greater risk-taker (i.e. higher risk appetite) when it comes to matters concerning finance.
-Evaluating data from more than 8,000 men and women, the German Institute for Economic Research (DIW) found that 45% of men have risky investments such stocks compared to 38% of women.
+Men are often considered to be greater risk-takers (i.e. higher risk appetite) when it comes to matters concerning finance.
+Evaluating data from more than 8,000 men and women in 2010, the German Institute for Economic Research (DIW) found that 45% of men have risky investments such stocks compared to 38% of women.

-Despite this finding however, the DIW believes that this has more to do with the fact that women generally have less funds to invest, compelling them to be more cautious rather than a generalisation that women are naturally averse to risk.
+Despite these findings, however, the DIW believes that this has more to do with the fact that women generally have less funds to invest, compelling them to be more cautious rather than a generalisation that women are naturally averse to risk.

-A 2012 salary survey report by the Department of Statistics, Malaysia seems to confirm DIW’s opinion that men earn more than women (although not by much).
-The survey revealed that the mean monthly salary of men was RM1,906 compared to RM1,838 earned by women.
+A 2016 salary survey report by the Department of Statistics, Malaysia seems to confirm DIW’s opinion that men earn more than women (although not by much).
+The survey revealed that the mean monthly salary of men was at RM2,500, while women were still earning less at RM2,398.